 In large companies, the previous steps are not enough.
 If the topic picks up speed, it gets fast: the demand from the operative units exceeds the supply.
-Even highly motivated project teams quickly reach their limits and have to reject enquiries.
+Even highly motivated project teams quickly reach their limits and have to reject inquiries.
 The momentum is lost.
 Frustration arises.

 To overcome the challenges, we need Boots on the Ground.
 And we should tie them up before the demand is there.
 Those who identify and qualify motivated employees in the business units at an early stage have the training power where it belongs – close to internal customers.

-Continental has had good experience with its guide network and other companies are also looking for their digital talents.
+Continental has had a good experience with its guide network and other companies are also looking for their digital talents.
 These are not digital experts, but people who enjoy learning new things.
 Their enthusiasm is contagious, and it is easy for them to impart knowledge.
-The best thing about it is that they are already in the company and they are willing to contribute.
+The best thing about it is that they are already in the company, and they are willing to contribute.
 We just have to find and help them.

-The project team supports the digital talents with special trainings and training material.
+The project team supports the digital talents with special training and training material.
 If they are unable to answer questions from colleagues, the project team is there to assist them.
 So that nobody loses touch, a regular virtual exchange and once a year an event helps as well.
 Barcamps are a great way to talk about experiences, discuss Evergreen innovations and share use cases.

 By the way, digital talents enjoy knowledge transfer, but they cannot clone themselves.
 If you burden them with new tasks in addition to day-to-day business, their batteries will run out.
 A half working day a week is an investment that quickly pays for itself thanks to the productivity and satisfaction gains of your colleagues.